GreatestJakeEVR/Recipe_ripper/README.md

 Until then feel free to dig through the recipe_df.pkl dataframe for the ones I have done.
 Or try your luck with the raw OCR text in text_df and hope the ingredient amounts are correct.

+Recipe pages have been added if you want them that way also.